-- Below Race-Pace: True speed sessions are incredibly taxing, and with only four weeks until race day it’s safer to do sets of strides.
-“3 sets of strides per week of 6-8 x 20-30 seconds,” suggests Shay.
+True speed sessions are incredibly taxing, and with only four weeks until race day it’s safer to do sets of strides.
+“Three sets of strides per week of 6-8 x 20-30 seconds,” suggests Shay.
 You don’t want them all-out, but rather getting a faster turnover while staying controlled.

 Predicting Your Showing

-Then, use your last quality session in week 4 to prime you for the race.
-“The key is to get to know the pace — not to get a hard workout in…most people start their races too fast and positive split and the last workout is meant to teach the body the appropriate pace for an even-paced race at goal time,” says Elmore.
+Use your last quality session in week 4 to prime you for the race.
+“The key is to get to know the pace — not to get a hard workout in … most people start their races too fast and positive split and the last workout is meant to teach the body the appropriate pace for an even-paced race at goal time,” says Elmore.